Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Power Scaling Laws and Near-field Behaviors

+which is equivalent to \cite[Eq.
+(17)]{bjornson2019Asilomar}.
+This shows that, in the far-field, the channel gain per antenna is computed according to Friis' formula with the effective antenna area being $A\cos(\eta)$ \cite{friis1946note}.
+This is a consequence of the fact that, although each antenna has a physical size of $\sqrt{A}\times \sqrt {A}$, its effective size shrinks to $\sqrt{A} \cos(\eta)\times \sqrt {A}$ when observed from the direction of the transmitter.

-We notice that in the far-field, the SNR in \eqref{eq:SNR-mMIMO_planar-farfield} is proportional to $N$, which is consistent with previous work in the mMIMO literature \cite{Ngo2013a,Hoydis2013a,massivemimobook}.
+From Corollary~\ref{cor:far-field-mMIMO}, we notice that the far-field SNR in \eqref{eq:SNR-mMIMO_planar-farfield} is proportional to $N$, which is consistent with previous work in the mMIMO literature \cite{Ngo2013a,Hoydis2013a,massivemimobook}.
 Hence, when $N$ increases, the system can either benefit from a linearly increasing SNR or reduce $\Ptx$ as $1/N$ to keep the SNR constant.
 The latter is the conventional power scaling law for mMIMO, which first appeared in \cite{Ngo2013a,Hoydis2013a}.
 However, when computing the asymptotic behavior as $N \to \infty$, these prior works implicitly assumed the transmitter remains in far-field of the array and thus that the SNR goes to infinity as $N \to \infty$ (or the power can be brought down to zero following the scaling law, while the SNR remains strictly non-zero).
 This is not physically possible.
 As $N$ increases, the far-field approximation eventually breaks down and the total channel gain saturates in the near-field, as illustrated in Fig.~\ref{figure_propagationloss}.
-Unlike \cite{Ngo2013a,Hoydis2013a}, the following accurate asymptotic result is provided.
+We provide the following novel asymptotic limit and power scaling characterization for the mMIMO receiver.

 \begin{corollary}[Asymptotic analysis] As $N \to \infty$ with a constant transmit power $\Ptx$, the SNR with MR combining satisfies

 If the transmit power is reduced with $N$ as $\Ptx = P/N^{\rho}$ for some constant $P>0$ and exponent $\rho>0$, then as $N \to \infty$